nvsibiya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 + 10. Delete at index - a function that deletes the node at index index of a listint_t linked list.

 ## Advanced tasks
++ 11. Reverse list - a function that reverses a listint_t linked list.
++ 12. Print (safe version) - a function that prints a listint_t linked list.
++ 13. Free (safe version) - a function that frees a listint_t list.
++ 14. Find the loop - a function that finds the loop in a linked list.

 # Author
 Nomfundo Verah Sibiya